divyaan09/Customized-Meal-Recommendation-System/README.md

 1. User inputs age, weight, height, dietary preferences, etc.
 2. System computes the BMR and daily nutritional needs.
-3. Matches meals based on calorie/nutrient compatibility.
+3. Matches meals from the MySQL database based on compatibility.
 4. Outputs a list of recommended meals.

 ## 📌 Future Improvements